Automated Airspace Authorisations Trial

 A: Yes.
 It is available on Free, Lite, Business and Enterprise plans.

-Q: Will the automatic authorisation functionality be availble for Excluded Category operations?
+Q: Will the automatic authorisation functionality be available for Excluded Category operations?

 A: No. This functionality is only available for current ReOC holders, for missions being flown under their ReOC.